Visyond/website-hugo/site/content/solutions/what-if-analysis.md

     title: 'Import Your Spreadsheet'
     titlePrefix: '1'
   - descr: >-
       Get ready-to-present sensitivities and scenario analysis reports with a few clicks.
-If your model’s structure or data changes – just re-run the analysis to keep it up-to-date.
+If your model’s structure or data changes – just re-run the analysis to keep it up-to-date.</br></br>
       It’s that simple.
     benefitsList:
       - text: >-
           You don’t need to move data across many tools - analyses are in the cloud together with the model, its scenarios and dashboards.